kw4bq/zabbix-local-docker-test/README.md

 Now we have the docker images on our machine, we can run the images with necessary configs and attach them to our birdged network.

 1. Let's first start mysql. `docker run --name mysql-server-0 --network zabbix-net -e MYSQL_ROOT_PASSWORD="zabbix4mysql8" -d mysql:8` and we can check the logs `docker logs mysql-server-0`.
 Note: yes this is obviously insecure defining the root password on the cli.
-2. Let's start the zabbix server. `docker run --name zserver-0 --network zabbix-net -e DB_SERVER_HOST="172.18.0.2" -e MYSQL_USER="root" -e MYSQL_PASSWORD="zabbix4mysql8" -d zabbix/zabbix-server-mysql:ubuntu-trunk` and let's check the logs again `docker logs zserver-0`.
+2. Let's start the zabbix server. `docker run --name zserver-0 --network zabbix-net -e DB_SERVER_HOST="172.30.0.2" -e MYSQL_USER="root" -e MYSQL_PASSWORD="zabbix4mysql8" -d zabbix/zabbix-server-mysql:ubuntu-trunk` and let's check the logs again `docker logs zserver-0`.
 3. Let's start the zabbix web interface.
-Note here, that we will expose port 80 so we can access the interface from the host machine. `docker run --name zweb-0 --network zabbix-net -p 80:80 -e ZBX_SERVER_HOST="172.18.0.3" -e DB_SERVER_HOST="172.18.0.2" -e MYSQL_USER="root" -e MYSQL_PASSWORD="zabbix4mysql8" -e PHP_TZ="America/New_York" -d zabbix/zabbix-web-nginx-mysql:ubuntu-trunk` and check the logs `docker logs zweb-0`.
+Note here, that we will expose port 80 so we can access the interface from the host machine. `docker run --name zweb-0 --network zabbix-net -p 80:80 -e ZBX_SERVER_HOST="172.30.0.3" -e DB_SERVER_HOST="172.30.0.2" -e MYSQL_USER="root" -e MYSQL_PASSWORD="zabbix4mysql8" -e PHP_TZ="America/New_York" -d zabbix/zabbix-web-nginx-mysql:ubuntu-trunk` and check the logs `docker logs zweb-0`.
-4. Next let's verify our containers and confirm the ip addresses match the parameters above, `docker network inspect zabbix-net`.
+4. Next let's verify our containers are attached to the network and confirm the ip addresses match the parameters above, `docker network inspect zabbix-net`.
 5. The next step is to login to the zabbix web interface as setup a few parameters. visit `http://localhost:80` in your browser and you can sign in with the default credentials `Admin` and `zabbix`.
+6. On the Zabbix Dashboard, let's confirm our server is running `Zabbix server is running	Yes	172.30.0.3:10051`.

+## Auto Discovery
+1. Let's setup our Discovery network and ensure new agents are added as Hosts.
+This will help us verify the docker network and zabbix server/agents are working as expected.
+Further customization may be desired.
+2. In the web interface `Configuration > Discovery > Local network`.
+Let's set our network range as `172.30.0.0/24`, Check Interval `10s` and ensure the Check is `Zabbix agent` port `10050` and key `system.uname` should be fine.
+Additionally, we want the check uniqueness to be `IP address`.
+Now "Update".
+3. Let's setup an Action to add the host, tag it, and give it a template. `Configuration > Actions > Create Action`.
+Note: you'll see an exisiting "Disabled" Auto discovery action, but we can ignore that one.
+4. Name the new Action "Auto Discovery" then add a Condition that `Host IP equals 172.30.0.0/24`.
+5. Under `Operations` let's add the following Operations `Add Host`, `Add to host groups: Discovered hosts`, and `Link to templates: Template App Zabbix Agent`.
+This isn't obviosuly what we want exactly, but it will at least let us confirm our agents and docker network/containers are working as expected.
+6. Be sure to click `Enabled` on the Actions tab, and click Update.
+7. On the Dashboard, we might want to add a widget for `Discovery Status > Local Network`.

+## Adding Zabbix Agents
+1. Now we will add some sample agents, and ensure they are found by our server.
+These docker containers, by default, are run in `unpriviledged` mode, so if we want to give the agent containers access to the host system's resources, we can start run the agents with the `--priviledged` flag.
+However, I have not tested this specifically, yet.
+2. Let's start an agent. `docker run --name zagent-0 --network zabbix-net -e ZBX_HOSTNAME="zagent-0" -e ZBX_SERVER_HOST="172.30.0.3" -d zabbix/zabbix-agent:ubuntu-trunk` and check the logs `docker logs zagent-0`.
+3. We can check the network again to ensure the container was attached properly, `docker network inspect zabbix-net`.
+4. Depending on the refresh rate of your Monitoring Dashboard, you will soon see under `Discovery Status > Local Network` a single agent `Up(1)`.
+5. Next, we can add another agent, using the command above, but changing the `--name`, i.e. `docker run --name zagent-1 --network zabbix-net -e ZBX_HOSTNAME="zagent-4" -e ZBX_SERVER_HOST="172.30.0.3" -d zabbix/zabbix-agent:ubuntu-trunk`.
+6. We'll want to verify it's been added to our docker network, and then ultimately added as a Zabbix Agent via our Auto Discovery rule.

+## Futher work